The original version of the Jaguar XK series

 – 3.5L in-line six-cylinder gasoline engine with 134 kW (182 hp) and 4-speed manual gearbox

-– Between 1953 and 1956 participation in 2 Le Mans races with American racing drivers
+– According previous owner, the Jaguar participated between 1953 and 1956 in two Le Mans races with American racing drivers

 – The last owner bought the Jaguar 2003 in the Netherlands.
 Photos of the condition at the time of purchase are available

 – During almost 10 years the roadster was extensively restored.
 Photo documentation available

 – Revision of the engine and of various body segments

 – The seats were overhauled and renewed from the frame to the upholstery; revision of the instruments; the dashboard was covered with leather

 – Upgraded with the typical Brooklands windows, a small windshield